McLargo/mkdown-docs/docs/project-management/tech-lead.md

 ### Ensure code review healthiness

+- Ensure code reviews are done and are effective.
+- Code reviews should be done by a peer, not by the author.
+- The author should be able to explain the code to the reviewer.
+The reviewer should be able to understand the code without the author's help.
 - Applying good pull request practices.
 - Reducing time to merge.
 - Avoid huge pull request.